awsdocs/aws-systems-manager-user-guide/doc_source/quick-setup-using.md

 **Configuration association status**
 Displays the number of State Manager associations that have succeeded, failed, or are pending\.
 Quick Setup creates an association in each deployment for the configuration options selected\.

+**Setup status**
+Displays the number of actions performed by the configuration type and their current statuses\.

+**Resource compliance**
+Displays the number of resources that are compliant to the configurations specified policy\.

 The **Configuration details** table displays information about the deployment of your configuration\.
 You can view more details about each deployment by selecting the deployment and then choosing **View details**\.
 The details page of each deployment displays the associations deployed to the nodes in that deployment\.

 ## Editing and deleting your configuration<a name="quick-setup-edit-delete"></a>